 City of Guelph Water Quality Policy

-“Water Services at the City of Guelph is committed to providing customers with a safe, consistent supply of high quality drinking water while meeting or exceeding, and continually improving on legal, operational and quality management system requirements.”
+“Water Services at the City of Guelph is committed to providing consumers with a safe, consistent supply of high quality drinking water while meeting or exceeding, and continually improving on legal, operational and quality management system requirements.”

 If you would like a copy of Guelph Water Services’ Operational Plan, please contact: